Startup-Nights/website/content/pages/contact.md

       - name: Event location and stay
         text: >-
           We have all the insights into good places to stay and where to get the best food.
 And we are eager to share our knowledge with you.
         link: 'mailto:hello@startup-nights.ch'
       - name: Press and media
         text: >-
-          Everything media related – weather you need more pictures or want to do an interview with a team member.
+          Everything media related - whether you need more pictures or want to do an interview with a team member.
         link: 'mailto:hello@startup-nights.ch'
+    contentblock_left: true
+    background_color: bg-sn-black-light
-    _template: partnerinfo
+    _template: content
 ---